apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 Ultimately, I think the answer to "how should I process what will become my training data" is highly dependant and contextual.
 So instead I focus on how to build out the infrastructure to do whatever you want.

 Data pipelines are hell.
-Hopefully this article has helped.
+This article has not been a very practical guide.
+But hopefully it has helped call attention to the specific reasons why data pipelines are hard, and hopefully that aids you in your journey.

 <br>

 ## "You Should Build This"

 No, lmao.
 This is hard.
 This is the effort of a whole-ass startup.
 I would prefer not to not half-ass something like this, and at present I would not be able to give it the attention it deserves.
 I am doing data curation and cleaning work for my own purposes, but I am choosing to write throwaway scripts rather than go all out.
+But this is what I wish I had access to instead.

 I would go all out though if someone wanted to fund or hire me, or give me money to build it for them.
 I could be convinced.
 It's work that I love doing, I just don't have a personal use for hundreds of terabytes of high quality training data.
 Yet surely someone else does.

-I am convinced that you do not need a differentiated data source to build high quality datasets.
-Filtering common crawl ought to be enough.
-High quality needles in the internet haystack are findable, but nobody seems to be looking.

 If you are interested, you can contact me with inquiries <a href="mailto:aarpazdera@gmail.com">here</a>.

+I am convinced though that you do not need a differentiated data source to build high quality datasets.
+Filtering common crawl plus selective rescraping ought to be enough.
+High quality needles in the internet haystack are plentiful, but nobody seems to be looking.
+Everyone is just training on fineweb and calling it good.
+But probably the biggest gains in model training are going to come from advancing the state of the art in data curation.

+Best of luck to you, and happy filtering.